joel-marks/jm/content/posts/2025-01-29_survival-against-the-odds/index.md

 Suddenly Makenda spots it.
 A small, flat clearing by a straight part of a river, one of the many tributaries to the vast Amazon.
 Makenda has always been good at observation.
 She grew up in the city and teaches tropical botany in a university in South Africa where they all met as undergraduates.

-Growing up in the countryside in Spain, Marianna's father flew crop dusting planes, so flying was in her blood.
+Marianna's father flew crop dusting planes in her home town in the Spanish countryside, so flying was in her blood.
 But her real passion was geography, and she would spend hours gazing at her Dad's flying maps, trying to understand the lay of the land.

 She takes the plane in a tight circle.
 She can feel the engine is close to failure, and she uses the river to drop speed and height as she angles into the bank.
 The landing demonstrates expert flying skills she didn't know she had.
 The plane grinds to a halt, a wing clipping the forest just as it stops.
 Mike gasps, he didn't realise he'd been holding his breath.

 As they climb out of the plane the engine fire takes hold.
 They have just seconds to grab their bags.

 From the other end of the clearing, they watch the plane burn.
 Through the fog of shock, Mike starts to consider their situation.
 His degree in economics is no use here.
 But after ten years in London, he turned his back on the corporate life, retrained in survival skills, and started working for an outdoors centre in Scotland.
-Perhaps they can survive long enough to get to a town.
-But which direction is it?
+Perhaps they can survive long enough to get to a village.
+But which direction should they go?

-The clearing had been used as a village for a while, yet nothing was left but a couple of rotten planks and dirt squares where some huts once stood.
+The clearing had been used by people for a while, yet nothing was left but a couple of rotten planks and dirt squares where some huts once stood.
 Still in shock, they find an old path, and walk into the edge of the forest.
-Several meters along a path they stop and look around.
+Several meters in they stop and look around.

 ## The first look